 With all the additional responsibility, it may seem like no one would ever want to become a mortgage broker, however it is also a hugely rewarding industry to be part of:

-When becoming a mortgage broker, you must complete a Certificate IV in Finance and Mortgage Broking.
-All mortgage brokers hold this qualification.
-Many aggregators, as well as the MFAA, also require you to obtain a Diploma of Finance and Mortgage Broking Management.
+Begin by completing an accredited course such as the Certificate IV in Finance and Mortgage Broking.
+This education equips you with the fundamental knowledge and skills required to navigate the mortgage industry.
+All mortgage brokers hold this qualification as a minimum, and many aggregators, as well as the MFAA, may also require you to obtain a Diploma of Finance and Mortgage Broking Management.